Aveglia/vAMPirus/helpmeoutsome.md

             // Minimum alignment length for hit to count ProtCountsLength="50"

 The "--asvcountID" is the percent ID during global alignment that vsearch would use to classify a hit to a given ASV.
-For all OTUs, the specified clustering percentage is used for counts.
-Protein-based counts file generation has a few more parameters the user can alter: "--ProtCountsBit" is the minimum bitscore for an alignment to be recorded, "--ProtCountID" is the minimum percent amino acid similarity an alignment needs to have to be recorded, and
-"--ProtCountsLength" is the minimum alignment length for a hit to be recorded.
+For all cASVs, the specified clustering percentage is used for counts.

+Protein-based counts file generation has a few more parameters the user can alter: "--ProtCountsBit" is the minimum bitscore for an alignment to be recorded, "--ProtCountID" is the minimum percent amino acid similarity an alignment needs to have to be recorded, and "--ProtCountsLength" is the minimum alignment length for a hit to be recorded.

 ## Phylogenetic analysis and model testing

 Phylogenetic trees are produced automatically for ASVs (unless --ncASV specified), ncASVs, pcASVs and AminoTypes using IQ-TREE.
 All produced sequence fastas are aligned using the MAFFT algorithm then alignments are trimmed automatically using TrimAl.

 Post alignment and trimming, there is some flexibility in this process where you can specify a few different aspects of the analysis:

 ### Substitution model testing

-ModelTest-NG is always ran to determine the substitution model and generate a starting tree to be used in the IQ-TREE command for all fasta files generated in the pipeline.
-The user decides whether they would like to use the model determined by ModelTest-NG in the IQ-TREE command or they can have ModelFinder Plus determine the model instead.
-By default, the ModelFinder Plus determined model is used, however, to trigger the use of the model determined by
-ModelTest-NG for both nucleotide and amino acid model testing, you would use "--ModelTnt" and "--ModelTaa".
-So:

-        Example launch command using ModelTest-NG ->
+ModelTest-NG is always ran to determine the best substitution model and all of its output is stored for the users review.

+vAMPirus uses IQTREE for phylogenetic analyses, and the user can decide if they would prefer to use the substitution model selected by ModelTest-NG for the IQTREE analysis by using the "--ModelTnt" and "--ModelTaa" options:

-        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --ModelTnt --ModelTaa`
+    nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --ModelTnt --ModelTaa

-If you didn't want to use it for both, you would just use the "--ModelTnt" or "--ModelTaa" alone in the launch command.
+The launch command above will have IQTREE use the substitution model determined by ModelTest-NG in both nucleotide-based (--ModelTnt) and amino acid-based (--ModelTaa) phylogenetic analyses.
+If you didn't want to use it for both nucleotide and amino acid trees, you would just use the "--ModelTnt" or "--ModelTaa" alone in the launch command.

+By default IQTREE will determine the best model to use with ModelFinder Plus.

 ### Bootstrapping

 IQ-TREE is capable of performing parametric or non-parametric bootstrapping.
-You can specify which one using "--parametric" or "--nonparametric" and to set how many boostraps to perform, you would use "--boots #ofbootstraps" or edit line 92 in the vampirus.config file.
+You can specify which one using "--parametric" or "--nonparametric" and to set how many boostraps to perform, you would use "--boots #ofbootstraps" or edit line 114 in the vampirus.config file.

 Here is an example for creating a tree using the model determined by ModelTest-NG, non-parametric boostrapping and 500 bootstraps:

-        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --ModelTnt --ModelTaa --nonparametric --boots 500`
+        nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --ModelTnt --ModelTaa --nonparametric --boots 500

 ### Custom IQ-TREE command

 The default IQ-TREE command looks like this:

-        `iqtree -s {alignment} --prefix {samplename} -m {model} --redo -t {startingtree} -nt auto -b {#bootstraps}`
+        iqtree -s {alignment} --prefix {samplename} -m {model} --redo -nt auto -b {#bootstraps}

 If you were to input your custom IQ-TREE command, you would add on to:

-        `iqtree -s {alignment} --prefix {samplename} --redo -t {startingtree} -T auto {YOUR_CUSTOM_COMMAND_HERE}`
+        iqtree -s {alignment} --prefix {samplename} --redo -T auto {YOUR_CUSTOM_COMMAND_HERE}

 To add your custom part of the IQ-TREE command, you would edit lines 82 and 83 for nucleotide and amino acid tree command, respectively: